flokabukie/Sepsis-Status-Prediction-with-Fast-API/README.md

 **Project Overview**

-The goal of this project is to provide an efficient and user-friendly interface for leveraging machine learning models.
-By creating a robust API, we enable seamless integration of our models into various applications, making it easy for developers to consume the power of machine learning.
+The goal of this project is to provide an efficient and user-friendly interface for leveraging  Machine Learning Model to Predict Sepsis Status.

 Machine learning allows the user to feed a computer algorithm an immense amount of data and have the computer analyze and make data-driven recommendations and decisions based on only the input data.
 In most of the situations we want to have a machine learning system to make predictions, so we have several categories of machine learning tasks depending on the type of prediction needed: Classification, Regression, Clustering, Generation, etc.